-20.3.1 All cars must be equipped with five positions in which cameras or camera housings can be fitted.
-Referring to Drawing 6, all cars must carry (i) a camera in position 4 and (ii) a camera or camera housing in positions 2 (both sides), 3 and either 1 or 5.

-Any decision as to whether a camera or camera housing is fitted in those positions will be by agreement between the relevant Competitor and the Commercial Rights Holder.

-- 20.3.2 Any part provided by the Competitor for the purpose of aligning a camera or camera housing in positions 2 or 3 correctly will be considered part of the camera or housing provided it is being fitted for that sole purpose. - 20.3.3 Any camera or camera housing fitted in positions 2, 3 or 4 shown in Drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 5° to the reference plane.
+- 20.3.1 All cars must be equipped with five positions in which cameras or camera housings can be fitted.
+Referring to Drawing 6, all cars must carry a camera or camera housing in positions 2 (both sides), 3 and 4. - Any decision as to whether a camera or camera housing is fitted in those positions will rest solely with the relevant Competitor. - 20.3.2 Any part provided by the Competitor for the purpose of aligning a camera or camera housing in positions 2 or 3 correctly will be considered part of the camera or housing provided it is being fitted for that sole purpose. - 20.3.3 Any camera or camera housing fitted in positions 2, 3 or 4 shown in Drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 5° to the reference plane.

-20.4 Transponders :
+20.4 Transponders: